 With either higher bitrate or sampling rates, the W5 outperforms quite a lot of lower-end phones and DAPs though it still lacks the solid power and extension that you can hear on wired connections from the mid-fi DAPs such as the R6.

 Nonetheless, the output is easily more than satisfactory for Bluetooth audio playback.
 The W5 has a steady tuning with a lower output impedance than the R6 so lower-impedance IEMs will sound just fine on the W5.

-Pairing the W5 with the Xiaomi Max2 (Bluetooth 4.2) using Android 7.1 and without the higher-end codecs, you will a noticeably lower level of resolution and clarity in the whole spectrum.
-Power is still good to give the music more dynamics than on phone out.
+Pairing the W5 with the Xiaomi Max2 (Bluetooth 4.2) using Android 7.1 and without the higher-end codecs, you will have a noticeably lower level of resolution and clarity in the whole spectrum.
+Power is still good to give the music more dynamics than on phone-out.

 Switching back to the R6 BT connection you will immediately you will hear a much more open sound and better levels of clarity or detail.
 You will also notice a bigger difference with highly detailed IEMs such as the HUM Dolores I am using during the swap.